Skip to main content

 The 2026 New York Times Best Restaurants in New York City is an authoritative list featuring 199 exceptional dining spots across all five boroughs.
 Curated by The New York Times’ restaurant critics, led by Pete Wells, it highlights the city’s culinary diversity and innovation, serving as a trusted guide for locals and travelers seeking the finest and most exciting restaurants.

 Established as a cornerstone of culinary journalism, The New York Times’ restaurant coverage has long set the standard for food criticism worldwide.
 The 2026 Best Restaurants list captures the vibrant and ever-evolving New York City dining scene, encompassing everything from Michelin-starred fine dining to beloved neighborhood gems.
-This guide reflects the city’s rich cultural tapestry and gastronomic creativity, influencing chefs, diners, and industry insiders globally.
+This guide reflects the city’s rich cultural tapestry and gastronomic creativity, influencing chefs, diners, industry insiders globally.
 Its comprehensive scope ensures representation across all five boroughs, affirming NYC’s status as a preeminent food capital.

-Pearl proudly presents the 2026 New York Times Best Restaurants in New York City—a curated selection of 199 standout venues capturing the city's dynamic culinary landscape.
+Pearl proudly presents the 2026 New York Times Best Restaurants in New York City; a curated selection of 199 standout venues capturing the city's dynamic culinary landscape.
 From cutting-edge tasting menus in Manhattan to hidden gems in Queens and Brooklyn’s vibrant food halls, this list is essential for discerning diners and travelers eager to experience the pulse of New York’s food culture.
 Trust in the expertise of Pete Wells and his team to guide your next unforgettable meal.

 Quick Facts